dreyerprojects/dreyerprojects.github.io/_posts/writing/2015-08-31-untitledh.md

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.j
+Use the toolbar above, or click the **?** button for jformatting help.j